Don’t Choose the Most Common Winning Lottery Numbers

 Combinations and numbers are two different terms.
 You don’t win the lottery with just a number.
 You have to combine numbers to play a lottery game and be in it to win it.

-For example, you need to pick five numbers in Euromillions.
-You need to pick six numbers to play the Tattslotto 6/45 game.4
+For example, you must pick five numbers in Euromillions and six numbers to play the Tattslotto game.

 It doesn’t matter what numbers you pick.
-What matters is that you make informed choices based on the success-to-failure ratio that works for you.5
+What matters is that you make informed choices based on the frequency ratio that works for you.

-But how do we know we’re getting the best success-to-failure ratio?
+But how do we know we’re getting the best frequency ratio?

 This group is expected to occur once every 100 draws.
 As a lotto player, you don’t want to spend your money on 100 draws to get one favorable shot.